-The attacker would lay siege to a castle and wait for the castles inhabitants to starve or use the siege weapons mentioned below to launch offensive attacks and overwhelm castle defences.
+The attacker would lay siege to a castle and wait for the inhabitants of the castle to starve to death or use siege weapons to launch an offensive attack and overwhelm the castle defenses.

-Among the most notable siege weapons used in the medieval period were catapults, siege engines, ballistas, battering rams and siege towers.
+Among the most notable siege weapons used in the medieval period were catapults, siege engines, ballista, battering rams, and siege towers.

 Catapults were one of the most popular siege weapons used in the medieval period.
-Catapults were used to hurl huge pieces of stones and rocks into and above castle walls.
+Catapults were used to hurl huge stones into and above castle walls and gatehouses.

-Catapults were also used to throw corpses of animals over castle walls in order to spread infections among the besieged castle inhabitants.
-Flammable projectiles were also launched using catapults to torch wooden structures within the castle walls.
+Catapults were also used to throw a multitude of other things such as diseased human and animal corpses over castle walls in order to spread infections among the besieged castle inhabitants.
+Flammable projectiles were also launched using catapults to torch wooden structures inside the castle walls.

-As an attacking army closed in on the gatehouse of a castle, a major barrier they faced was that of breaking an entry through this entrance.
-The gatehouse was usually constructed very solidly so that it was very hard for the attackers to penetrate.
+As an attacking army closed in on the gatehouse of a castle, a major barrier they faced was that of breaking an entry through the entrance.
+Later stone castles were built with a formidable gatehouse that was usually constructed very solidly and had defensive properties that made it very hard for the attackers to overcome.

-The attackers would then use battering rams which were essentially tree barks tipped with iron.
-The attackers would wield the ram on a swinging structure so that they could bring it with force against the gatehouse repeatedly.
+If the was no outer moat the attackers could use a battering ram which was essentially a tree trunk that was commonly tipped with iron.
+The attackers would wield the ram on a swinging structure so that they could bring it with force against the gatehouse entrance repeatedly.

-If the battering ram repeatedly struck a given place on the gatehouse, it was able to penetrate the entrance and give the attackers a sufficient place to breach castle defences.
+If the battering ram repeatedly struck a given place, it was able to penetrate the entrance and give the attackers a sufficient place to breach the castle’s defenses.

-Ballistas was one of the oldest types of siege weapons used in Europe.
-The basic structure of a ballista enabled the attackers to launch large projectiles over long distances.
+The ballistas was one of the oldest types of siege weapons used in Europe.
+The basic structure of a ballista enabled attackers to launch large projectiles over long distances.
 The target of the projectiles was usually the defenders on castle walls.

-Attackers would launched spear-sized arrows directly into the ranks of the defenders.
+Attackers would launch spear-sized arrows directly into the ranks of the defenders.
 The velocity of these arrows was such that they were able to pierce the best of the defenders’ armours.
-The Ballista was very effective in taking a toll on the numbers of castle defenders and demoralising the castle inhabitants.
+The Ballista was very effective in taking a toll on the number of castle defenders and demoralizing the castle inhabitants.

 The tower was usually designed to be at par with castle walls or even higher.
-This gave the attackers a great advantage as they inched towards castle walls on top of the siege tower.
+This gave the attackers a great advantage as they inched toward castle walls on top of the siege tower.
 The top of a typical siege tower usually included a drawbridge which was lowered as soon as the siege tower neared castle walls.
-This drawbridge was then used by the attackers on the tower to make their way on to castle walls.
+This drawbridge was then used by the attackers on the tower to make their way onto the castle walls.